fleetdm/fleet/docs/01-Using-Fleet/03-REST-API.md

 `pack_stats`.
 The `pack_stats[i].type` field can have the following values:
 1. `"global"`: identifies the global pack.
 2. `"team-$TEAM_ID"`: identifies a team's pack.
-3. `null`: this is the case for user created packs.
+3. `"pack"`: identifies a user created pack.

 If the scheduled queries haven't run on the host yet, the stats have zero values.